conan-io/docs/creating_packages/package_information.rst

 information correctly.
 Conan achieves this by decoupling the information of the package from the format needed using :ref:`generators_reference`, that translate the generic information into the appropriate format file.

-This generic information is define inside the recipe, using the :ref:`method_package_info` method.
+This generic information is defined inside the recipe, using the :ref:`method_package_info` method.
 There you can declare package information like the location of the header files, library names, defines, flags...

 .. code-block:: python